matthewarcus/xrshader/README.md

 ## How it works

-* Projection & view matrix
+* Projection & view matrix.
 In clipspace, the viewer is at `(0,0,1,0)`, ie. infinitely far away in the positive z direction.
 To get a real viewer position, apply the inverse of the projection matrix combined with the view matrix (which